-X Check here if your institution's 2023-2024 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2023-2024 academic year costs of attendance will be available:
+X Check here if your institution's 2024-2025 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2024-2025 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board
+G1 Undergraduate full-time tuition, required fees, food and housing

-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2022-2023 academic year.
+List the typical tuition, required fees, and food and housing for a full-time undergraduate student for the FULL 2023-2024 academic year.
 (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).

-- A full academic year refers to the period of time generally extending from September to June; usually ٠ equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition • (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).
+- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - Food and housing is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).

-61 First-Year Undergraduates

-PRIVATE INSTITUTIONS
+G1 PRIVATE INSTITUTIONS First-Year Undergraduates Tuition: \$54,506

-Tuition: \$52,918

-PUBLIC INSTITUTIONS
+PUBLIC INSTITUTIONS First-Year Undergraduates

-Tuition: In-district -
+Tuition: In-district

-Tuition: In-state (out-of-district): -
+Tuition: In-state (out-of-district):

-Tuition: Out-of-state: -
+Tuition: Out-of-state:

-Tuition: Non-resident -
+Tuition: Non-resident

+• •

-FOR ALL INSTITUTIONS •
+FOR ALL INSTITUTIONS First-Year Undergraduates

-Required Fees \$764
+Required Fees: \$834

+· toquii ou : ooo:

-Room and Board (on-campus): \$14,420
+Food and housing (on-campus): \$16,688

-Room Only (on-campus): \$9,180

-Board Only (on-campus meal plan): \$5,240

-Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):
+Comprehensive fultion and food and housing fee e (if your college cannot provide separate tuition and food and housing fees):

-Other:
+0.0 Other:

-Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition.
-12 18 Yes No G3 Do tuition and fees vary by year of study (e.g., sophomore, х
+G2 Number of credits per term a student can take for the stated full-time tuition.

+Minimum Maximum 12 18

-- junior, senior)? - G4 Do tuition and fees vary by undergraduate instructional program?
+- G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? - G4 Do tuition and fees vary by undergraduate instructional program?